MTA Bylaws, Standing Rules & Resolutions

 Members wishing to use an official title representing an MTA affiliate or committee are required to submit evidence that a vote was taken by authorized representatives of the affiliate or the committee.

-Standing Rules: Proposed changes to the Standing Rules only may be submitted in writing to the MTA Bylaws and Rules Committee up to the opening of the first business session of the 2019 Annual Meeting in Boston on May 3, 2019.
+Standing Rules: Proposed changes to the Standing Rules only may be submitted in writing to the MTA Bylaws and Rules Committee up to the opening of the first business session of the 2020 Annual Meeting in Springfield on May 1, 2020.

 It also allows advance publication in the Spring issue of MTA Today.